dducode/save-system-docs/docfx/manual/using_save_system/writing-and-reading.md

 They can write and read data respectively.
 Your `MonoBehaviour` classes get these data handler from the `DataManager` when you're saving or loading them.
-To write and read data you would write
+To write and read data you would write:

 ```csharp
 public void Save (UnityWriter writer) {